15. Student Travel Policy

 - Graduate Council; and

 - If the purpose of the trip is to attend a conference, the conference must be academic in purpose and the student must attend as a presenter rather than as a participant.
-Upon return from the conference, the student is required to: (1) submit his or her presentation materials to the Office of the Dean of Students for review and (2) share his or her conference presentation with his or her Law School colleagues through a lunchtime event or other presentation.
+Upon return from the conference, the student is required to submit his or her presentation materials to the Office of the Dean of Students for review.

-If a student or student organization meets these enumerated criteria, the student or student organization must meet with the Dean of Students and/or the Associate Director of Student Affairs.
+If a student or student organization meets these enumerated criteria, the student or student organization must meet with the Dean of Students to discuss the potential funding.
 If approved, the Law School may contribute up to $500 per student towards the travel costs.
-If appropriate, prior to approving travel funds for any student or student organization, the Dean of Students and/or the Associate Director of Student Affairs may: (1) refer student(s) or student organization(s) to External Affairs for fundraising outside of the Law School; and/or (2) require student(s) or student organization(s) to take efforts to raise travel funds within the Law School.
+If appropriate, prior to approving travel funds for any student or student organization, the Dean of Students may: (1) refer student(s) or student organization(s) to External Affairs for fundraising outside of the Law School; and/or (2) require student(s) or student organization(s) to take efforts to raise travel funds within the Law School.